-For general tips on how to deal with the police, the local driving style, some basic driver’s Russian, see the driving overview page.
-Here we discuss the state of the roads, where to find parts, repair shops, and how to deal with transporting, customs and selling a car.
+For general tips on driving the Silk Road, see the driving overview page.
+Here we discuss the state of the roads, customs, where to find repair shops, and how to deal with transporting and selling a car.

 Traffic is generally not too busy; especially if you just came from Iran, it will be a pleasant surprise.
 That’s not counting Baku, though!

 The main intercity roads are generally in a good state.
 There are however, quite some tracks left in mountainous areas that require a good 4WD.
 Off-roaders will love Azerbaijan.